gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 ``type_LOCAL_NAME`` must refer to a type declaration in the current declarative part.
-The effect is to inhibit strict type-based aliasing optimization for the given type.
-In other words, the effect is as though access types designating this type were subject to pragma No_Strict_Aliasing.
-For a detailed description of the strict aliasing optimization, and the situations in which it must be suppressed, see the section on ``Optimization and Strict Aliasing`` in the :title:`GNAT User's Guide`.
+The effect is to inhibit strict type-based aliasing optimizations for the given type.
+For a detailed description of the strict type-based aliasing optimizations and the situations in which they need to be suppressed, see the section on ``Optimization and Strict Aliasing`` in the :title:`GNAT User's Guide`.

 .. _Pragma-Unmodified: